YouHaveTrouble/DiscordImageCacheExport/README.md

 # DiscordImageCacheExport
-A script that allows you to view images saved by discord on your computer
+A windows script that allows you to view images saved by discord on your computer